sntdshrly/Pemrograman-Terapan/Pertemuan 2/README.md

 ![Screenshot (1062)](https://user-images.githubusercontent.com/71547739/178669784-b65eea10-36a3-4b8f-937f-06f0c74e6034.png)

 ## Question To Ask
-* how to search for data with nrp using "btnActionCari" with filter property
+* how to search for data with nrp<br>
+  using "btnActionCari" with filter property
-* how to delete
+* how to delete<br>
   using "btnActionHapus" with remove property
-* how to prevent error when no data deleted using "if-else method"
+* how to prevent error when no data deleted<br>
+  using "if-else method"
-* how to show error when no data deleted using alert error
+* how to show error when no data deleted<br>
+  using alert error
-* how to add confirm box to make sure deletion using alert confirmation
+* how to add confirm box to make sure deletion<br>
+  using alert confirmation
-* how to know which data selected from table select given fx:id on "onMouseClicked" in fxml
+* how to know which data selected from table select<br>
+  given fx:id on "onMouseClicked" in fxml
-* how to show selected data from table on the txtNrpDelete using getSelectedItem() and set item on the table
+* how to show selected data from table on the txtNrpDelete<br>
+  using getSelectedItem() and set item on the table
-* how to delete data selected from table select using getSelectedItem() and remove item on the table
+* how to delete data selected from table select<br>
+  using getSelectedItem() and remove item on the table
-* if student has multiple score, and you would like to add delete update score on student what file need to be added controller, class Student, and fxml file must be added with new column for score
+* if student has multiple score, and you would like to add delete update score on student what file need to be added<br>
+  controller, class Student, and fxml file must be added with new column for score
-* if student has multiple score, and you would like to add delete update score on student what file need to be updated controller, class Student, and fxml file must be update with new column for score
+* if student has multiple score, and you would like to add delete update score on student what file need to be updated<br>
+  controller, class Student, and fxml file must be update with new column for score